pottendo/pottendo-SK64-network/README_network.md

 * In the network menu screen of Sidekick64 hit the key "m" until the modem emulation type is shown to be "Userport".
 * In CCGMS, set modem type to `UP9600` or to `Userport modem` depending on your cabling.

+As an alternative to FT231x, a USB2RS232 adaper with PL2303 chipset is also supported.

 ### Swiftlink/Turbo232 modem (highly experimental)
 A Swiftlink modem may be emulated (which normally would be connected to the expansion port).
 This is still highly experimental at the moment and will crash CCGMS after a couple of screens.